yougotwill/motii/README.md

-# Motii
+# motii

 *the motivational calendar*

-Motii is a calendar that helps people motivate themselves when starting new habits.
+motii is a calendar that helps people motivate themselves when starting new habits.

 ***It’s not a habit forming, it’s habit rewarding.***